diku-dk/futhark-ppopp19/README.md

 [clinfo]: https://github.com/Oblomov/clinfo

+While Futhark code can compile and run correctly on macOS, it is our experience that many Rodinia benchmarks cannot.
+Furthermore, most macOS systems do not have GPUs with enough memory available to run the larger benchmarks.

 The `python` executable on the default PATH must be Python 2, because OpenTuner does not support Python 3.
 For generating the graphs, you will need Python with Matplotlib 2, Numpy, as well as a standard